 While you can air-dry peppers with nothing but string and patience, here are some essential tools to speed up and improve your results:

-- Food Dehydrator – Look for one with adjustable temperatures and good airflow.
+- Food Dehydrator – Look for one with adjustable temperatures and good airflow for consistent results.

-- Sharp Knife or Mandoline Slicer – Uniform slices ensure even drying.
+- Sharp Knife or Mandoline Slicer – Uniform slices ensure even drying and prevent some pieces from over-drying.

-- Baking Sheets or Mesh Trays – For oven dehydration.
+- Baking Sheets or Mesh Trays – For oven dehydration, ensure proper air circulation.

-- Airtight Containers or Vacuum Sealer – To keep your peppers crisp and flavorful.
+- Airtight Containers or Vacuum Sealer – To keep your peppers crisp and flavorful for extended periods.

 Step-by-Step Guide: How to Dehydrate Green Peppers